Bliped-Pixel/TTG/README.md

 •	We formulated a Dynamic algorithm that allocates periods precisely without any clashes between classes.

 The project is done in java, it's not a web application.
-This project is specifically hand tailored to staisfy the needs of our college, and cannot be implemented for every use.
+This project is specifically hand tailored to satisfy the needs of our college, and cannot be implemented for every use.

 The logic.java file contains the main algorithm